-Amy Irons v Kenny Miller in Sportscene Predictions
+Amy Irons beats Kenny Miller in predictions battle

-Sportscene Predictions: Amy Irons v Kenny Miller
+Sportscene Predictions: Amy Irons edges out Kenny Miller

 Last updated on .From the section Scottish Premiership

-Amy Irons is bidding to bounce back from a heavy defeat by Steven Thompson when she takes on another former Scotland striker, Kenny Miller, in this weekend's Sportscene Predictions.
+Amy Irons returned to winning ways by edging out former Scotland striker Kenny Miller in the weekend's Sportscene Predictions.

-The pair are forecasting the outcome of all six Scottish Premiership games, with a correct score worth 40 points and a correct result worth 10.
+Miller needed a 3-0 win for Rangers at St Mirren in the final fixture on Sunday - but the Ibrox men scored four without reply.

 |Amy Irons